awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 + [Enable Health Checks](#enable-health-checks-lambda)
 + [Deregister the Lambda Function](#deregister-lambda-function)

+For a demo, see [Lambda Target on Application Load Balancer](https://exampleloadbalancer.com/lambda_demo.html)\.

 ## Prepare the Lambda Function<a name="prepare-lambda-function"></a>

 The following recommendations apply if you are using your Lambda function with an Application Load Balancer\.